 A common myth I hear is that PHP hosting (Wordpress hosting) is MUCH cheaper than ASP.NET hosting (Umbraco).
 Over the past 6 years, I've run my own sites on PHP and in .NET so I thought that I'd share my experiences... spoiler alert (after a certain size, there's not too much in it!!!)

-First, before we get to the good stuff, let's do a very quick compare of Wordpress and Umbraco.
-I've gone over this a few times already, if you haven't then I suggest you check out my Youtube channel discussion about it here.
+First, before we get to the good stuff, let's do a very quick comparison of Wordpress and Umbraco.
+I've gone over this a few times already if you haven't then I suggest you check out my Youtube channel discussion about it here.

 As Wordpress and Umbraco are both free, then in a lot of cases the decision to use one or the other comes to what your website does and how much the hosting will cost.

 I'm going to take you back to 2012 when this site first was built.
 My aim for this site was a simple CV site, I wasn't selling anything and the only time I really thought anyone would take a look around was when I tried to win a new client.
 At the time, my aim then was to create something simple and mainly cheap.
 I picked 'duo servers' as my hosting company and for a year I paid $42 bucks, roughly £30 at the time for the domain and hosting on a shared plan.

 Amount to be paid each time: